1969 White Paper

 The 1969 White Paper (officially entitled Statement of the Government of Canada on Indian Policy) was a policy paper proposal set forth by the Government of Canada related to First Nations.
-Prime Minister Pierre Trudeau and his Minister of Indian Affairs, Jean Chrétien issued the paper in 1969.
+Prime Minister Pierre Trudeau and his Minister of Indian Affairs, Jean Chrétien, issued the paper in 1969.
 The White Paper proposed to abolish all legal documents that had previously existed, including (but not limited to) the Indian Act, and all existing treaties within Canada, comprising Canadian Aboriginal law.
 It proposed to assimilate First Nations as an ethnic group equal to other Canadian citizens.
 The White Paper was met with widespread criticism and activism, causing the proposal to be officially withdrawn in 1970.

 The White Paper proposed legislation to eliminate Indian status.
 Indigenous people would be granted full rights as citizens instead of being regarded as wards of the state.
-First Nations Peoples would be incorporated fully into provincial government responsibilities as equal Canadian citizens, and reserve status would be removed; laws of private property would be imposed in indigenous communities.
+First Nations Peoples would be incorporated fully into provincial government responsibilities as equal Canadian citizens, and reserve status would be removed; laws of private property would be imposed in Indigenous communities.
 Any special programs or considerations that had been allowed to First Nations people under previous legislation would be terminated.
 The Government believed that such special considerations acted to separate Indian peoples from other Canadian citizens.

 Background

 After fighting in the First and Second World Wars on behalf of the United Kingdom, First Nations peoples returned home motivated to improve their status and living conditions in Canada.
 In 1945, the government abolished the pass system, which for 60 years had restricted status Indians to reserves.
 They could leave only with a pass issued by an Indian Agent.
 With more freedom of movement, status Indians could become more involved in Canadian society.
 Parliament created a Special Joint Committee in 1946, which, with the help of the Senate and the House of Commons, sought to assess the effects of the Indian Act of 1876.
-In 1959, status Indians were granted the right to vote in Canadian elections and to hold office.
-(Non-status Indians had the right to vote since 1876).

 In the late 1950s, activism continued to rise on reserves; by the 1960s, a widespread civil rights movement had blossomed.
 In 1963, the journalist Peter Gzowski published an article "Our Alabama" in Maclean's, exploring the murder of Allan Thomas (Saulteaux) on 11 May 1963 by nine white men in Saskatchewan.
 He reported that the murder seemed casually accepted by the local white population; Gzowski was told that Thomas was "just an Indian."

 By the late 1960s, inspired by the Black Power movement in the United States, a Red Power movement had emerged in Canada.
 Several activists advocated aggressive actions, quoting Malcolm X and saying that they would achieve their own goals "by any means necessary".
 Malcolm X was not talking about the status of First Nations peoples in Canada, but his militant advocacy of Black Pride, racial separatism, and a willingness to use violence made him a hero to the Canada's budding "Red Power" movement.